supertedai/energyflow-cosmology/docs/papers/efc/variable-light-s0-s1/README.md

-# textbfVariable Effective Light Speed in Entropic Transition States: A Formal Treatment of the s₀ / s₁ Structure in Energy-Flow Cosmology (EFC)
+# Effective Light Speed in Entropic Transition States: A Formal Treatment of the s₀ / s₁ Structure in Energy-Flow Cosmology (EFC)

 This directory contains the paper **“textbfVariable Effective Light Speed in Entropic Transition States: A Formal Treatment of the s₀ / s₁ Structure in Energy-Flow Cosmology (EFC)”**, part of the Energy-Flow Cosmology (EFC) series.